adventuremomblog

 If you’re looking for a family-friendly destination for Mardi Gras, Lafayette, Louisiana is a great option.

-People in Louisiana definitely know how to have a good time during the Mardi Gras season.
-Parents will still find that there are plenty of Mardi Gras events during the Carnival season for the whole family.
+People in Louisiana know how to have a good time during the Mardi Gras season.
+Parents will still find plenty of family-friendly Mardi Gras events during the Carnival season for the whole family.

-I’m always drawn to their sense of community through celebration, music, and incredible Cajun cuisine and their acceptance of outsiders into the fold.
+I’m always drawn to their sense of community through celebration, music, incredible Cajun cuisine, and their acceptance of outsiders into the fold.

 Where is Lafayette, Louisiana?